-9.3.1.1.
+9.4.2.1.
 IFCAM: Generalization for land cover identification.
 Geostat and the Indo-French Centre For Applied Mathematics

-Land cover classification from satellite imagery is an important application for agriculture, environmental monitoring, tracking changes foremergency, etc. The typical methodology is to train a machine learning algorithm to recognize specified classes (urban, forest, fields, etc...) over regions of interest and classify new images when they become available.
-Yet, the generalization ability of such systems often not accounts for spatial consistency.
-High scores are obtained on the reference points, but nearby points of the same class are incorrectly classified.
-Local context, pixels around the selected one, may help in recovering that spatial consistency and increase the recognition rate.
-This may also induce spurious patterns and overfit the learning algorithm, which is especially the case for with Convolutional Networks trained on limited number of data.
+Land cover classification from satellite imagery is an important application for agriculture, environmental monitoring, tracking changes for emergency, etc. The typical methodology is to train a machine learning algorithm to recognize specified classes (urban, forest, fields, etc...) over regions of interest and classify new images when they become available.
 This proposal investigates how to use local context and how to best sample the data in order to provide the best generalization ability.
 Data will be sampled on reference locations and used for training and validation.